rchowell/Disco/README.md

 disco.read("pond://yellow.parquet").pipeline(["my_validator", "my_tokenizer", "my_model"])
 ```

-## Disco Request

-- make streams lazy and flatten, the problem is I want to read a bunch of gzipped files into a daft DataFrame using existing daft operators.
-- flatten streams to dataframes with concat
-- pipelining of various objects on a dataset

 ## Daft Requests

 - we don't actually have a way to read in a text file, see https://github.com/Eventual-Inc/Daft/issues/2859